 The still life, the self-portrait and the realisation of specific spaces have been enduring concerns throughout Kevin Lincoln’s career.
 His sensitive consideration of these subjects has emphasised modesty, restraint and natural beauty, concepts that are echoed in his collection of Japanese pottery.
 Items from this collection have appeared frequently in his work in recent years.

-In 2015 The Art Gallery of Ballarat held the highly regarded survey exhibition Kevin Lincoln: The Eye’s Mind.
-The exhibition featured a diverse range of work from over 25 years of the critically acclaimed artist’s career and then travelled to Queen Victoria Museum and Art Gallery, Launceston in 2016.
+Born in Hobart, Tasmania in 1941, Kevin Lincoln began showing with the Social Realists Group in Melbourne in the 1960s and since then has exhibited regularly in galleries nationally.
+Recent public exhibitions include Kevin Lincoln: Evoking Gippsland at Gippsland Art Gallery 2022-2023 and the highly regarded survey exhibition Kevin Lincoln: The Eye’s Mind at The Art Gallery of Ballarat in 2015, which travelled to the Queen Victoria Museum and Art Gallery, Launceston in 2016.
 A comprehensive exhibition catalogue accompanied the exhibition and the major monograph, Kevin Lincoln: Art and Life, written by Hendrik Kolenberg, was published in 2006, providing great insight into the artist’s extensive oeuvre.

 Kevin Lincoln currently lives and works in Melbourne.